India

 India's water and sanitation crisis

-These factors, combined with the current political push to end this crisis, has created unprecedented urgency to implement effective solutions to increase access to safe water and sanitation.
+These factors, combined with the current initiative by the Government of India to provide tap water connections to every household by 2024, have created unprecedented urgency to implement effective solutions to increase access to safe water and sanitation.

 Our impact in India

-Since 2005, Water.org has played a significant role in India’s progress toward improved water and sanitation, empowering more than 18 million people with access to safe water or sanitation.
+Since 2004, Water.org has played a significant role in India’s progress toward improved water and sanitation, empowering more than 31.7 million people with access to safe water or sanitation through our WaterCredit solution, a model first piloted in India.

 Sunita has safe water at home